penumbra-zone/web/packages/ui/readme.md

 Note that `<ComponentName>` should be replaced with the `UpperCamelCase` component name — e.g., `./components/v2/LoadingIndicator/index.tsx`.

-### Components that are only used within a parent component must sit in the parent component's directory, rather than be a sibling of the parent directory.
+### Internal-use components that are only used within a parent component must sit in the parent component's directory, rather than be a sibling of the parent directory.

+This guideline only applies to components that are _not_ intended to be used externally, but are only to be used as dependencies of other Penumbra UI library components.

 ```
 - src/components/